If you are unfamiliar with pensions it can seem a confusing subject. However there are only three main types of pension:

 - State Pension

 The state pension is the UK government’s pension scheme.
 It is dependent on National Insurance contributions and you become entitled to receive it when you reach the State Pension Age (SPA).
-State Pension age can be between 61 and 68, depending on your date of birth and if you are male or female.
+State Pension age is currently between 66 and 68, depending on your date of birth and if you are male or female.
 Anyone can carry on working past State Pension age.